men-mvc/men-mvc/readme.md

 - http://menmvc.com/

+### Installation
+- First, you need to install the `create-men-mvc-app` command globally by executing `npm i -g @men-mvc/men-mvc-cli`
+- After installing the command, you can run, `create-men-mvc-app {{YOUR_PROJECT_FOLDER}}` replacing the placeholder with your project's folder.

 ### Running the project locally

-- Install the dependencies - `npm i -f`
 - Set the config variables for mail, database, etc in the `.env` file or the `environment-specific config file` in the `config` folder
 - Then run `npm run dev`
   Your application should be running on http://localhost:8000